metaloom/poc-vertx-hibernate/README.md

 1. The `Runner` class prepares the Dagger 2 dependency graph which is needed for dependency injection.
 2. The `io.metaloom.poc.dagger.module` dagger modules prepare various components for DI that are outside of the project (e.g. Vert.x `VertxModule`, Hibernate `HibernateModule`, TestContainer `ContainerModule`)
+2. The `Bootstrap` class will be used to setup the individual components in the right order (e.g. container->flyway->hibernate->server)
-3. The `RESTServerImpl` class deploys the `ServerVerticle` verticles which will be provided by dagger.
+4. The `RESTServerImpl` class deploys the `ServerVerticle` verticles which will be provided by dagger.
-4. The `ServerVerticle` verticles startup a `HttpServer` and register the Vert.x routes for the REST API.
+5. The `ServerVerticle` verticles startup a `HttpServer` and register the Vert.x routes for the REST API.
-5. The handlers for the routes are located within the `GroupCrudHandler` and `UserCrudHandler` classes.
+6. The handlers for the routes are located within the `GroupCrudHandler` and `UserCrudHandler` classes.
 The handler code utilizes RxJava3 and the Hibernate DAO implementation to interact with the database.

 ## Docker

 The server requires a postgres database.
 By default this database will be provides using `TestContainers` during startup of the demo application.

 ## Open Task